versionzero/versionzero.github.io/content/els-query-builder.md

 Where `...` would be the `child` entries.
 Notice that `child` could be another boolean expression or a comparison expression (covered bellow).
-Meaning, since we traverse the AST recursively, `child` can be a very complex sub-expression.
+Since because of the way we traverse the AST recursively, `child` can be a very complex sub-expression.

 ## Comparison Operators